Juuso Noronkoski

 200 x 150 x 4 cm (dimension can vary)

 The hollows cut into the stone slabs are filled with fossil water collected from a borehole in Outokumpu.
 The water has been kilometers deep inside the bedrock for 30 million years.
-At the beginning of the exhibition, the water is poured onto the slabs, from where it gradually evaporates.
-The starting point for the work was a news story about how floodwaters had aged the Basilica Di San Marco in Venice by over twenty years in just one day.
-It made me think about the water that is tens of millions of years old, isolated from its everyday cycle: how long would it take for such water to evaporate?
+At the beginning of the exhibition, the water is poured onto the slabs, from where it gradually evaporates, leaving dry salt crystal ponds behind.

 The View (Spring), 2023